-NFL’s Taylor Hearn Apologizes For Street Fight, ‘No Excuse For My Behavior’
+NFL Player Taylor Hearn Apologizes For Street Fight: ‘No Excuse For My Behavior’

 This week, Hearn finally made a public announcement about the street fight incident and issued an apology to fans of the team.

-“‘Dear Panther Nation: I would like to offer my deepest apologies to the Panthers organization, my teammates and coaches, the fans and the league,” Hearn said in a statement, according to TMZ.
+“Dear Panther Nation: I would like to offer my deepest apologies to the Panthers organization, my teammates and coaches, the fans and the league,” Hearn said in a statement, according to TMZ.
 “I take full responsibility for my actions.
 There is no excuse for my behavior, and I will learn from my mistakes.”

 Cam Newton was also asked about Hearn’s street brawl, and the quarterback stated that he felt the incident was unfortunate.
 However, Newton also admitted that he has not spoken to Hearn about the brawl.